-For the following materials, construction details, material specifications, and material samples must be provided for design review if used on any roof, front, or corner side façade:
+For the following materials, construction details, material specifications, and material samples may be requested for design review if used on any roof, front, or corner side façade:

-- a) woodshakes or simulated woodshakes;
+- wood shakes or simulated wood shakes;

-- b) plywood;
+- plywood;

-- c) aluminum siding;
+- aluminum siding;

-- d) vinyl siding; or
+- vinyl siding, or

-- e) similar materials.
+- similar materials.

-C. Window arrangement.
+- C. Window arrangement.

-- a) The window arrangement on upper floor additions must match the existing design of the rowhouse and the context of existing rowhouses on the entire blockface. - b) However, when the upper floor addition is set back, variations of and/or an all glass facade are permitted.
+The window arrangement on upper-floor additions must match the existing design of the rowhouse and the context of existing rowhouses on the entire blockface.
+However, when the upper floor addition is set back, variations of and/or an all glass facade are permitted.

-D. Cornices.

-a) If there is an existing cornice and if the upper floor addition is flush with the front facade, the cornice must be moved to the top of the new addition.

-- b) If the upper floor addition is set back: - i. the cornice must remain in the existing location; and - ii. the new addition must address the new roof line in an appropriate manner.
+- D. Cornices. - a) If there is an existing cornice and if the upper-floor addition is flush with the front facade, the cornice must be moved to the top of the new addition. - b) If the upper-floor addition is set back: - i. the cornice must remain in the existing location; and - ii. the roof line of the new addition must be addressed in a manner that is consistent with and scaled appropriately to the architecture of the existing structure.

-E. Set backs.

-- a) Upper floor additions must be set back at least 10 feet in the following instances: - i. if the rowhouse faces a street that is 30 feet or less in width; and - ii. if the rowhouse is within an existing rowhouse development that has a uniform height, excluding corner lots. {See Figure RSD-8- Upper Floor Addition Setback.}
+- E. Setbacks. - a) Upper-floor additions must be set back at least 10 feet when either of the following conditions apply: - i. if the rowhouse faces a street that is 30 feet or less in width; - ii. if the rowhouse is within an existing coordinated group, excluding corner lots. {See Figure RSD-8- Upper Floor Addition Setback.}

-FIGURE RDS-8: Upper Floor addition setback
+FIGURE RDS-8: Upper-floor addition setback

-F. Corner lots.

-- a) Certain rowhouse developments within the City were constructed with larger, more prominent structures on corner lots (at the intersection of 2 streets). - b) Accordingly, a third-floor addition for a rowhouse on a corner lot is not required to be set back if the rowhouse is within an existing rowhouse development that has been designed and developed as a single, coordinated group.
+- F. Corner lots. - a) Certain rowhouse developments within the City were constructed with larger, more prominent structures on corner lots (at the intersection of two streets).
+Accordingly, infill development on corner lots within a rowhouse development may include: - i. additional architectural features that define a corner structure; and - ii. variations to the design form of the group that recognize the larger mass of the corner rowhouse. - b) An upper-floor addition for a rowhouse on a corner lot is not required to be set back if the rowhouse is within an existing rowhouse development that has been designed and developed as a single, coordinated group.
 However, the rowhouse must include additional architectural features that define a corner structure.